← Back to Blog

 • Running 24/7 or multi-shift operations

-• Prioritizing production uptime over initial tooling cost
+• Stable long-term demand where uptime matters more than initial tooling cost

 High-Speed Steel (HSS) Drill Point Dies